kastentop2005/kastentop2005/README.md

 Hi 👋 My name is Konstantin Lipinskiy
 =====================================

-I am a 16 y.o. student and begginer programmer
+I am a 17 y.o. student and begginer programmer
 ----------------------------------------------

-My main language for now is JavaScript.
+My main language for now is Python.
 But C and Java with Kotlin seem pretty attractive to me as well, so I might choose them in future.
 Also, I really suck at Physics :)

 * 🌍  I'm based in Russia, Sosnovyy Bor
 * 🖥️  See my portfolio at [my website](http://kastentop2005.github.io)